Cocker Spaniel Original Art

 This print combines hand drawn lettering with illustration.
-Each one is hand-printed on my press in a soft sage-green ink, then individually signed.
+Each one is individually hand-printed on my press in a soft sage-green ink, and signed.

 Image Size: 190 x 240 mm (including signature)